-Between Maefield Development and Fortress Investment Group’s Edition hotel at 701 Seventh Avenue and 1568 Broadway, a hotel project also known as TSX Broadway, dozens of investors have organized on the popular messaging application WeChat to figure out how to bring home their money, usually $500,000.
+Between Maefield Development’s Edition hotel at 701 Seventh Avenue and 1568 Broadway, a hotel project also known as TSX Broadway, dozens of investors have organized on the popular messaging application WeChat to figure out how to bring home their money, usually $500,000.
 They are prepared to forfeit their visa applications altogether.

 “Nobody anticipated the delay time,” said Ronnie Fieldstone, a Miami-based securities lawyer who has been contacted by the 701 Seventh investors.
 “It’s somewhere between 10 and 15 years now.”

 From EB-5’s inception in the 1990s until about 2014, there hadn’t been any backlog in the program.
 It evolved in the late 2000s into a convenient marriage between Chinese nationals hoping to secure a green card for their children’s education and developers hungry for cheap debt in a market where it was scarce.
 But with the longer wait times, many Chinese see it as a bet no longer worth making: by the time the green cards come through, their children may be too old to avail of permanent residency rights (the cutoff is 21).

 The U.S. government, however, requires that investments remain “at risk” in an active project until all of that project’s investors’ visas are approved.
 At 701 Seventh, for example, there are approximately 400 investors.
 Because of this, EB-5 funds must often “redeploy” money from one project to another, and some believe that investors aren’t fully aware of what they’re signing up for.